Darryl Wakelin: Personal life

-Wakelin's identical twin Shane Wakelin played alongside him at St Kilda.
+Wakelin's identical twin, Shane Wakelin, played alongside him at St Kilda.
 Wakelin was born on 11 August 1974.
-Shane was born on 12 August as he was born a number of minutes after midnight and Darryl was a born a number of minutes before midnight.
-He was born in Whyalla, South Australia but moved to Kimba, South Australia at just six months old.
+Shane was born on 12 August as he was born a number of minutes after midnight and Darryl was born a number of minutes before midnight.
+He was born in Whyalla, South Australia, but moved to Kimba, South Australia, at just six months old.
 His father was a wheat sheep farmer.
 He was 13 when he moved to Port Lincoln, South Australia.
 At 16 he was identified by Port Adelaide along with his twin brother and they made the move down to Adelaide.

-Throughout his AFL Career, Daryl was known as one of the best fullbacks in the competition along with his brother Shane.
+Throughout his AFL career, Wakelin was known as one of the best fullbacks in the competition along with his brother Shane.